ZhenxingGuo0015/test/README.md

 based on empirical Bayesian hierarchical models.
-The method accounts for various sources of variations in the data through rigorous modeling, and achieves shrinkage estimation by borrowing informations from transcriptome-wide data to stabilize the parameter estimation.
+The method accounts for various sources of variations in the data through rigorous modeling, and achieves shrinkage estimation by borrowing information from transcriptome-wide data to stabilize the parameter estimation.

 Here, we briefly describe how to install TRESS package through GitHub.
 For detailed usage of TRESS, please refer to the vignette file.